 Cross posting only bothers “social media experts” because they are like the guy who is at your office, the coffee shop, the bar and the party.
 They hear your story every time you tell it.
 That’s their problem, not yours.

-I’m not a huge fan of automating everything so that it instantly posts to all of your networks, but I certainly don’t think there is anything wrong with posting something everywhere you have an audience.
+Where I think people get into trouble with auto posting.
+I’m not a fan of automating everything so that it instantly posts to all of your networks, but I certainly don’t think there is anything wrong with posting something everywhere you have an audience.
 The thing you don’t want to do is automatically post your facebook messages to twitter.
 If I’m on twitter I don’t want to have to click a link that takes me to Facebook to see your post.
 That kind of cross posting is bad.
-But simply sharing an article or photo on both twitter and facebook?
+But simply sharing an article or photo on both twitter and facebook and LinkedIn?
 Nothing wrong with that!